-Freight: earnings consist of freight services on UK exports and is based on data supplied to the Chamber of Shipping.
+Freight: earnings consist of freight services on UK exports and are based on data supplied to the Chamber of Shipping.
 Time charter receipts include receipts for charters with crew.
-Time charters without crew are included within the operational leasing component of "Other Business Services" (Table 3.9) (The Pink Book).
+Time charters without crew are included within the operational leasing component of Other Business Services.